 Percutaneous coronary intervention (PCI) is the latest minimally invasive advancement designed to treat people with complex CAD.
 PCI may be a treatment choice even if you have previously been told your blockage is too complex to treat, are on medication and still having symptoms, or have been rejected for heart bypass surgery.
 So now there are solutions for people with the most complex coronary artery disease—even if a doctor previously said nothing could be done besides medication.

 - Advanced age

 - Severely or totally blocked (or clogged) arteries

-Chronic total occlusion, or CTO, is a type of heart disease where an artery becomes fully blocked for at least 90 days.
+Chronic total occlusion is a type of heart disease where an artery becomes fully blocked for at least 90 days.
 This stops blood from getting to the part of the heart supplied by that artery.
-Without enough blood flow, the heart does not get the blood, oxygen, and nutrients it needs to function properly.
+Without enough blood flow, the heart does not get the blood, oxygen and nutrients it needs.

 Percutaneous coronary intervention (PCI) is a minimally invasive procedure that restores blood flow to the heart without open-heart surgery.